NetSweet/netsuite/README.md

 # Help & Support

-Join the [Slack channel](https://netsuite-slackin.fly.dev) for help with any NetSuite issues.
+Join the [Slack channel](https://netsuite-slackin.fly.dev) for help with NetSuite issues.
 Please do not post usage questions as issues in GitHub.

-There is some additional helpful resources for NetSuite development [listed here](https://dashboard.suitesync.io/docs/resources#netsuite).
+There are some additional helpful resources for NetSuite development [listed here](https://dashboard.suitesync.io/docs/resources#netsuite).

 # Testing